-An annual review of emergency response plans with local authorities is often a mandated requirement and is considered a good practice in any event.
+Annual reviews of emergency response plans with local authorities is often a mandated requirement and is considered a good practice in any event.

 10.1.9 Pipelines with cathodic protection

 If a pipeline has been severed, the cathodic protection system should be isolated and temporary bonds established if required.